scarista/scarista.github.io/content/stories/dragon-lake/index.md

 To Martha's surprise, a giant tear formed in the corner of the dragon's right eye.
 "But why, child, are you sad for me?"

-"Because to the entire world you are a monster and nobody sees that you have no choice other than to be as you are."
+"Because to the entire world, you are a monster and nobody sees that you have no choice other than to be as you are."

 As Martha said this, the dragon's first tear fell to the ground with a great splash.
 A second swelled in its left eye and quickly joined its twin upon the earth.

 "I am sorry, child."
 The words were barely audible, but Martha heard and understood.
 Then, as her tears abated, so the dragon's quickly became a flood.
 She stepped back as tremendous sobs racked the dragon's body and its tears fell faster.
 And as she watched the noble beast, she saw it was growing smaller.

 "What?" she said in confusion and then she saw.
-The crater was filling with the dragon's tears and as it filled and the tears fell, so the dragon was diminished.
+The dragon’s tears filled the crater, and as it filled and the tears fell, the dragon shrank.
 Shocked, she turned away and discovered her father and his companions looking on in wonder.
 She dashed into her father's arms.

 "Oh, Martha," he cried and held her close.